KellyTTan/Documentation/ctagold/documentation/ctagold_vulnerabilities.md

 This report features our first high alert (SQL Injection) and a few other median vulnerabilities.

 ## [H] SQL Injection
-- Occurs when a SQL query is injected as input data
+- Occurs when a SQL query is injected as input data by an unauthorized user
     - The injected query affects the execution of predefined SQL commands
 - Successful SQL injection may lead to:
     - Reading sensitive data from databases